Surf Forecasts:

 Best Forecast Surf Conditions for Harbor Entrance at Eureka this week:

-The surf forecast for Harbor Entrance at Eureka over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 02) at 11PM.
-The primary swell is predicted to be 2.1m and 8s period.
+The surf forecast for Harbor Entrance at Eureka over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 18) at 5AM.
+The primary swell is predicted to be 0.9m and 16s period with a secondary swell of 1.3m and 6s.
 The wind is predicted to be glassy as the swell arrives.

 | Wave Type | Time (PDT) & Date | Wave Height & Period |